ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 >
 > - You, probably

 To those who "get" _Code is Law_, and understand the true value of blockchains, the answer to this is obvious.
 There is a world of difference between market cap and network value, and whilst the market can stay irrational for a long time, eventually all blockchains will face existential challenges that can only be overcome through an _unwavering_ commitment to unstoppability.
-Slow and steady wins the race.
+Slow and steady wins that race.

 Having made the choice to abandon _Code is Law_, Etheruem must live with this going forward, including during future crises where it's abandonment may prove to be a fatal mistake.
 Luckily for humanity, though, when this happens, Ethereum Classic will be there to pick up the pieces.